 If reinstalling the Windows Installer is not possible, try to re-register it:

 – Open a command prompt with administrator rights.

 – After the command completes type: msiexec /register and press Enter again.

 For HP Officejet printers, HP used to offer a driver removal utility that could help you remove the HP printer driver for specific models.
 Unfortunately, this utility is no longer available from them.

 – Run a disk cleanup to clear out the temp folders, which are used for temporary installation files.

 – Stop the HP services using the Manage Computer option to prevent DLL files being locked.

 Reinstalling the HP Printer Software

 After the install cleanup is finished and the Windows installer is fixed, you need to reinstall the HP Printer driver software.
 Unplug the HP Printer and reboot before you do this so that Windows does not install any default drivers for the HP device.
-During installation you can reconnect the printer when the installation process indicates that.
+During installation, you can reconnect the printer when the installation process indicates it.
 Please consider that even for wireless printers you sometimes need to make a physical connection with the PC during the initial installation.
 Please check the printer manual for details.